 As we approach the Thanksgiving holiday, I thought I’d share a few of my favorite wine picks to enjoy with your gluttonous feasts.
 Since such a wide variety of dishes and flavors are featured on today’s holiday smörgåsbords, I’ve included white and red wines that are both versatile and food-friendly.
 For the most part, I’ve only listed grape varietals, both well- and lesser-known, rather than specific producers, as what’s available to you will depend on how well-stocked your local wine shops are and on which wines are distributed in your region.
 A good salesperson at your local wine store should be able to make recommendations on specific producers and bottlings, based on your preference for grape varietal and/or region.

-Even though I enjoy it, Gewurtztraminer tends to polarize (one of those love-it or hate-it wines), so a dry or slightly off-dry Riesling is a safer bet, especially those from upstate NY.
+Even though I enjoy it, gewurtztraminer tends to polarise and is one of those love-it or hate-it wines, so a dry or slightly off-dry riesling is a safer bet, especially those from upstate NY.
 See this New York Times article on Finger Lakes Riesling for a few ideas, like Ravines Dry Riesling, one of my favorites.
-Other minerally whites with good acidity that pair well with food include Grüner Veltliner from Austria, Albariño from Spain, and Vermentino from Italy—wines made from those grapes have become more widely available, so you can likely find them at your local wine store.
-My other white picks include Godello from northern Spain and Loire Valley whites like Sauignon Blanc (e.g., Sancerre) or Chenin Blanc (e.g., Savennières).
+Other minerally whites with good acidity that pair well with food include grüner veltliner from Austria, albariño from Spain, and vermentino from Italy—wines made from those grapes have become more widely available, so you can likely find them at your local wine store.
+My other white picks include godello from northern Spain and Loire Valley whites like Sancerre (made from sauvignon blanc) or Savennières (made from chenin blanc).
 If you want a sparkler to jazz up the occasion, Italian Prosecco or Spanish Cava still offer great values, and if you’re keeping your Turkey day all-American, then look for Gruet from New Mexico—it’s a real find, and a bargain at that.

 Cheers, and a happy Thanksgiving to all!